hvpham-yorku/project-group_14/doc/sprint0/done.md

 # Definition of Done

 ## Introduction

-The **Definition of Done (DoD)** ensures that every feature for YapBot meets our team's quality and completeness standards.
-This DoD applies to all user stories and is agreed upon by the entire team.
+Our Definition of Done (DoD) sets clear standards for when a feature is complete in Rateflix.
+This ensures that every user story meets quality and functionality expectations agreed upon by the team.

-## Standard Definition of Done
+## What We Consider "Done"

 ### Code Completion

-- All necessary code is written and follows the MVC architecture.
+- All code is finished and follows the chosen architecture pattern (MVC, Microservices, or Three-tier).
-- Adheres to best practices for Java (Spring Boot) and JavaScript (React.js).
+- Code aligns with best practices for JavaScript, specifically for Express.js on the backend and React.js on the frontend.

 ### Testing

-- Comprehensive unit and integration tests are in place and pass successfully.
+- We’ve written unit tests for main functions and integration tests for how components work together.
-- No critical or high-severity bugs remain.
+- All tests pass with no serious bugs left behind.

 ### Documentation

-- Code is well-documented with clear comments.
+- Code includes helpful comments where needed.
-- User and technical documentation are updated as needed.
+- Both user and technical documentation reflect any new features or updates.

 ### Code Review

-- Code has been reviewed and approved by at least one team member.
+- At least one team member has reviewed and approved the code.
-- All feedback from reviews is addressed.
+- All review feedback has been addressed before merging.

 ### Integration

-- Feature integrates seamlessly with backend (Spring Boot) and frontend (React.js).
+- The feature connects smoothly with the backend (Express.js), frontend (React.js), and database (MySQL).
-- Necessary MySQL database updates are implemented and tested.
+- Necessary database updates are complete and tested.

 ### Deployment

-- Changes are committed to GitHub with descriptive commit messages.
+- Code is committed to GitHub with clear, descriptive commit messages.
-- The project builds successfully without errors.
+- The project builds without errors and is ready to deploy.
-- Feature is deployed to the staging environment for final testing.
+- The feature is deployed to a staging environment for final testing.

-## Additional Definition of Done
+## Additional Items in Our Definition of Done

-### User Acceptance Testing (UAT)
+### User Acceptance Testing

-- Initial user feedback is gathered and incorporated.
+- We gather and incorporate initial user feedback to improve the feature.

 ### Security Standards
 - User authentication is secure, and sensitive data is protected.
-- All user inputs are validated to prevent vulnerabilities like SQL injection.
+- All user inputs are validated to prevent vulnerabilities, such as SQL injection.

-### UI/UX Requirements
+### UI/UX Standards

-- Feature has a user-friendly interface consistent with YapBot’s design.
+- The feature follows Rateflix’s design guidelines, with a consistent style and accessible interface.
-- Accessibility standards are met to support users with disabilities.
+- User interactions feel intuitive and fit Rateflix’s social and rating features.

-### Compliance with Requirements
+### Meeting Requirements

-- Meets all functional requirements outlined in user stories.
+- Each feature meets the functional and non-functional requirements described in user stories.
-- Adheres to non-functional requirements such as usability, reliability, and maintainability.
+- Non-functional needs, like usability, reliability, and maintainability, are covered.

 ## Team Agreement

-All team members have reviewed and agreed upon this Definition of Done, ensuring alignment on quality and completeness standards for each feature and user story in YapBot.
+The entire team has reviewed and agreed on this Definition of Done, making sure we’re aligned on quality and completeness for each feature in Rateflix.